 Kollar Racing Radius Rod Bushings – Adjustable

-- Jack the front end of the car up and place on jack stands.
+- Jack the front end of the car up and place it on the jack stands.

 - Remove the center nut first using a 24mm wrench or socket.
 Use a propane torch on the nut first to loosen the factory thread lock.

 - Remove the (4) mounting plate screws

-- Remove bushing, save washers, place the old bushing assembly in the garbage where it belongs
+- Remove bushing, save washers, and place the old bushing assembly in the garbage where it belongs

 - Download the install instructions: Use the +3/4 castor setting when setting your new washers

 - Use the grease packet supplied with the new bushings.
-Be sure to grease the internal bore of bushing per installation instructions.
+Be sure to grease the internal bore of the bushing per installation instructions.
 Install new radius rod bushing assembly using the +3/4 castor setting.

 - Install radius rod nut.
 Do not tighten yet!